 - PDAs: Public displays of affection are taboo so refraining from making out in public as you may offend local and religions locals in the cities and towns you are visiting.

 - Transport and getting around: Renting a bike from your hotel or guest house offers the quickest and efficient way of getting around say Siem Reap.

 - You can get a rickshaw or tuk-tuk for the prices of $2-5 for short journeys.
 Make sure you ask the price before getting on.
 Also make sure you have small bills.

 - Phnom Penh has metered taxis, just make sure they start the meter when you get in the car.

 - Phnom Penha has boat trips as well for tours as well as getting around.

 - There are buses too for local and intercity buses.
 Some of these also run overnight bus services too.

-- Ankor Wat runs elephant rides but I would strongly advice you not to ride elephants when you are in Cambodia or any of the South East Asian countries where this is still very common.
+- Angkor Wat runs elephant rides but I would strongly advise you not to ride elephants when you are in Cambodia or any of the South East Asian countries where this is still very common.

 - You can find ATMs easily in the city but while you settle in as well as when you arrive, its best of have dollars to hand.
 You need dollars in cash for the VOA as well as transportation too unless your hotel arranges something.